 You can remove a port from this tab and put it back in the 'Node Settings' tab by right-clicking it and choosing 'Demote'.

 You can password-protect a group so that other users can't open it.
 To do this click the button at the top-right of the group.
 You will see a dialog box like this:

 Enter the password to use and click 'OK'.
 When you close the group and try to reopen it, you will be prompted for the password.

 If you want to remove the lock, open the group then click the lock button again and clear the password fields.
 Click OK and close the group; now it is no longer locked.

 Closing the group

-We are done with editing the group now, so we can close it by clicking the button at the top-left of the group.
+We are done with editing the group now, so we can close it either by using the breadcrumb bar, or by pressing the 'U' key.
 The group now looks like this:

 Note that you can change the value of the Scale input port just as if this was a single node, and you can edit that value in the Node Settings tab if you prefer.